DESCRIPTION OF ORGANIZATION AND BUSINESS OPERATIONS

 The Company is not limited to a particular industry or sector for purposes of consummating a Business Combination.
 The Company is an early stage and emerging growth company and, as such, the Company is subject to all of the risks associated with early stage and emerging growth companies.

-As of March 31, 2022, the Company had not commenced any operations.
-All activity from inception through March 31, 2022 relates to the Company’s formation, the initial public offering (“Initial Public Offering”), which is described below, and identifying a target company for a Business Combination.
+As of June 30, 2021, the Company had not commenced any operations.
+All activity from inception through June 30, 2021 relates to the Company’s formation, the initial public offering (“Initial Public Offering”), which is described below, and subsequent to the Initial Public Offering, identifying a target company for a Business Combination.
 The Company will not generate any operating revenues until after the completion of a Business Combination, at the earliest.
-The Company generates non-operating income in the form of interest income on the marketable securities held in the Trust Account (as defined below).
+The Company will generate non-operating income in the form of interest income from the proceeds derived from the Initial Public Offering.

 The registration statement for the Company’s Initial Public Offering was declared effective on February 18, 2021.
 On February 23, 2021, the Company consummated the Initial Public Offering of 34,500,000 units (the “Units” and, with respect to the Class A ordinary shares included in the Units sold, the “Public Shares”), which includes the full exercise by the underwriter of its over-allotment option in the amount of 4,500,000 Units, at $10.00 per Unit, generating gross proceeds of $345,000,000 which is described in Note 3.